weld/core/jsf/permalink/readme.txt

  mvn war:inplace tomcat:run

-In both cases, any changes to assets in src/main/webapp take affect immediately.
+In both cases, any changes to assets in src/main/webapp take effect immediately.
 If a change to a webapp configuration file is made, the application may automatically redeploy.
 The redeploy behavior can be fined tuned in the plugin configuration (at least for Jetty).
 If you make a change